appbaseio/reactivesearch/content/docs/reactivesearch/v3/theming/classnameinjection.md

 }
 ```

-Use the `recent-icon` and `popular-icon` keys to provide custom styles to your recent searches and popular icons.
+Use the `recent-search-icon` and `popular-search-icon` keys to provide custom styles to your recent searches and popular icons.

 ## CSS Specificity